joLahann/dapnn/README.md

 # DAPNN

-This is the source code for the paper _Detection of Anomal Process Behavior through LSTM Neural Networks_ that is currently under review for the BPM 2022.
+This is the source code for the paper _Detection of Anomal Process Instances through LSTM Neural Networks_ that is currently under review for the BPM 2022.

 ## Content
 This repository contains the following notebooks: